Dav3U/octavian/README.md

 # Architecture
 Octavian was developed using the agile methodology and implemented using HTML, CSS , Bootstrap and Javascript technologies.
 # Functionality
-Octavian is fully responsive across all mobile and web platforms and it also contains a shop button (purchase) and Color mode toggle functionality.
+Octavian is fully responsive, cointains a color mode toggle and other button opeartions.
-#Maintenance
+# Maintenance
 Octavian will recieve periodic performance updates.